Click here to check boarding vacancy

 How old does my dog need to be to stay at your kennel?

 We accept dogs of all ages.
-However depending on the age of the dog and the vaccination recommendations from you vet, your puppy is at higher risk of contracting a communicable disease in an environment such as a kennel.
+However depending on the age of the dog and the vaccination recommendations, puppies are at higher risk of contracting a communicable disease in an environment such as a kennel.
 We therefore highly recommend not boarding your puppy until they have all of their vaccinations.

 Should I medicate my dog against fleas and ticks?